-This medicine may make you dizzy or drowsy.
-Do not drive or do anything that could be dangerous until you know how this medicine affects you.
+This medicine may cause drowsiness, dizziness, trouble with thinking, or trouble with controlling movements, which may lead to falls, fractures, or other injuries.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.
 Stand or sit up slowly if you feel lightheaded or dizzy.

-Do not change the dose or stop taking this medicine without checking first with your doctor.
+Do not change the dose or stop using this medicine without checking first with your doctor.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines) and herbal (eg, St. John's wort) or vitamin supplements.